-This document is accompanied next to the property listing on our Moat Homes website and is there to provide more information about the home you may want to buy.
-It breaks down the different options of share prices from 25% upwards to give you examples on how much each share price could cost you.
-It also highlights some key points in the lease we provide to you i.e. your lease term, subletting and whether pets are allowed.
+This document is available on our Moat Homes website and is there to provide more information about the home you may want to buy.
+It breaks down the different options of share prices from 25% upwards to give you examples of how much each share price could cost you.
+It also highlights some key points in the lease i.e. your lease term, subletting and whether pets are allowed.